FAQs

 How am I protected during the research clinical trial?

-Patient safety is the number one priority of the FDA, the pharmaceutical companies, the Penn State Clinical Trials Office, and the Penn State Human Subjects Protection Office.
+Patient safety is the number one priority of the FDA and the pharmaceutical companies.
 Before participating in a study, you must agree to, and sign, an Informed Consent which gives detailed information about the study, procedures, and medications including the risks.
 Experienced physicians who have been thoroughly trained and designated as Principal Investigators monitor you throughout the study.
 An Institutional Review Board (IRB) must review and approve all studies before you are asked to participate in the study.
 The IRB is made up of scientific and non-scientific members, clergy, administrators, and members of the public.
 IRB approval of all research is required by U.S. Food and Drug Administration (FDA) to ensure protection of the rights and welfare of patients who are enrolled in clinical trials.

 How do I know my personal information will be kept confidential?